TBendong/TBendong.github.io/_pages/Openings.md

 <!-- ==================== HTML ==================== -->

-<p><strong>Dr. Bendong Tan is now recruiting fully funded Ph.D. students/Postdocs (Fall 2026) and visiting students in power systems.
+<p><strong>Dr. Bendong Tan is actively recruiting fully funded Ph.D. students/Postdocs and visiting students in power systems.
 Undergraduate and Master’s students are also welcome to join the group for research internships.</strong></p>

 <div class="faculty-profile">
     <h4>About Me</h4>